bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.make_wsgi_app

-make_wsgi_app can be used if you want run your own web server in your own script, further examples are given below which can be adapted to your own system
+make_wsgi_app can be used if you want to run your own web server in your own script, further examples are given below which can be adapted to your own system.

 Open three terminals.